Hand Embroidery Needles Explained

-There are so many different types of embroidery needles out there.
-When it comes time to select them, it can be confusing.
-This quick and concise guide goes over the basics so you can choose the right needle for your next embroidery project in no time.
+There are so many types of embroidery needles.
+When it comes time to select them, you may be left wondering which one is best to use: are they the same as sewing needles?
+Do I need a crewel needle?
+And what in the world is a chenille needle?!
+This guide covers the basics to help you choose the right needle for your next embroidery project.

 This post is part of a series of posts about hand embroidery supplies.